Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 One of the most effective ways to loosen a rusted bolt is by using a lubricant spray.
 This magical solution can penetrate the rust and corrosion, making it much easier to turn the bolt.
 Before you start working on the bolt, give it a good spray with lubricant and let it sit for a few minutes to work its magic.

-• WD-40: A popular choice for many DIYers, WD-40 can help to loosen rusted bolts with ease.
+• WD-40: A popular choice for many DIYers, WD-40 can help to loosen with ease.
 Its thin formula can seep into even the tightest spaces, making it a go-to product for many mechanics.

 • PB Blaster: This powerful penetrating oil is designed specifically for breaking loose rusted and corroded bolts.
 Its fast-acting formula can save you time and frustration when dealing with stubborn bolts.